mcollina/fastify-sandbox/README.md

 It will have a different require.cache, so loaded modules could be safely gc'ed once the isolate goes out of scope.

+The plugin can be both commonjs or esm.

 ## Install

 ```bash